What should I consider when buying a home?

-Under Ohio’s Residential Disclosure Law, the seller of a home, except in limited circumstances, is required to disclose to prospective buyers certain information concerning the condition of the home.
+Under Ohio’s residential disclosure laws, the seller of a home, except in limited circumstances, must disclose to prospective buyers certain information concerning the condition of the home.
 The information must be disclosed on a form prescribed by Ohio’s Department of Commerce.
 This form is known as the Residential Property Disclosure Form.
 The form must be signed by the seller, and the buyer must acknowledge receipt of the form.
 The seller’s disclosure contained in the form is limited to conditions known to the seller and is not a substitute for a professional inspection of the home.

 The buyer should require the seller to provide the form before the buyer enters into a purchase agreement.
 However, the form may be given after the agreement is signed by the buyer.
 If the form is provided after the buyer has entered into the contract or if the form is not provided to the buyer, the buyer, without incurring any liability to the seller, has the right to rescind the agreement.
 This rescission right must, however, be exercised before closing and within certain limited time periods.
-The Residential Disclosure Law establishes other rights, obligations and limitations for both the seller and buyer.
+The residential disclosure laws establish other rights, obligations and limitations for both the seller and buyer.
 To fully understand these rights, obligations and limitations, you should consult an attorney.

 How do I finance a home purchase?

 Home purchase financing options vary depending on your income, savings, credit record and life situation.
-Conventional mortgages amortized over 30 years or less offer the best available interest rates and lowest lender fees.
+Conventional mortgages amortized over 30 years frequently offer an attractive mix of being low risk and having low interest rates and lender fees.
 The federal government now regulates interest rates, fees and costs, and borrower eligibility for conventional mortgage loans under recently enacted “qualified mortgage” rules.

 If you don’t qualify for a conventional mortgage due to past credit challenges, including bankruptcy or foreclosure, you may qualify for a Federal Housing Administration (FHA) loan.
 An FHA loan is generally offered at regular market interest rates, but allows you to buy a home with a down payment of only about 3.5 percent.
-An appraisal and inspection are required, but FHA repair demands have been significantly reduced.
-Also, the required FHA mortgage insurance premium is usually included in the original loan and costs far less than private mortgage insurance.
+An FHA-regulated appraisal and inspection are required, which is typically more in-depth than conventional mortgage appraisals and inspections.
+FHA mortgages include a required FHA mortgage insurance premium, which is usually included in the original loan.
+FHA mortgage insurance premiums usually cost less than private mortgage insurance.

-First-time homebuyers may be eligible for one or more of the programs offered by the Ohio Housing Finance Agency (www.ohiohome.org), and veterans may be eligible for VA loans through the U.S. Department of Veterans Affairs (www.va.gov).
+First-time homebuyers may be eligible for one or more of the programs offered by the Ohio Housing Finance Agency (www.ohiohome.org

 Should the title be examined or reviewed by an attorney?

 Yes.
 Before closing, it is essential for the buyer to receive adequate title evidence and have it reviewed by an attorney.
 The type of title evidence that is provided and who pays for it are matters of contract and community custom.
-In most communities, an Owner’s Title Insurance Commitment and Policy will be provided.
+In most communities, an owner’s title insurance commitment and policy will be provided.
 A mortgage lender will probably require a lender’s commitment and policy.
-Obtaining an owner’s policy and a lender’s policy at the same time should reduce the cost.
-Title insurance is the best protection for a buyer.
+Obtaining an owner’s policy and a lender’s policy at the same time will reduce the cost.
+Title insurance is usually the best protection for a buyer.
 In a few communities, abstracts of title or an attorney’s title opinion may be acceptable forms of title evidence.
-Both of these forms of title evidence require an examination of various public records and a review of the documents searched.
+Both of these forms of title evidence require an examination of various public records and a review of the documents found in the chain of title.
 Because the review involves technical knowledge of the law, it should only be done by an attorney.

 Should I employ the attorney who examines the title?

 To be sure that a title will be examined with your best interests in mind, hire your own attorney.
 Mortgage lenders may have their own agents examine the title to property for which they intend to lend money.
 Buyers sometimes assume that this examination eliminates the need for an independent title examination.
 It does not.
 A mortgage lender’s interest in the property differs from the buyer’s interest.
 The lender demands a margin of value above the amount of the loan, so if foreclosure becomes necessary, some expense in clearing the title would not harm the lender.
-The mortgage lender knows that most mortgages are paid and that small title defects in those cases will not cost any money; therefore, the lender may be satisfied with a title that still contains some possibility of trouble for the buyer.
-An independent title examination warns the buyer of any possible further cost that may be required to clear the title so that it will not cause problems while the buyer owns the land, or require expense at the time of sale, or cause expense and problems for heirs.
+The mortgage lender knows that most mortgages are paid and that small title defects in those cases will not cost any money; therefore, the lender may be satisfied with title that does not satisfy the buyer.
+An independent title examination warns the buyer of any possible further cost that may be required to clear title and could cause problems or expense while the buyer owns the land, at the time of the buyer’s subsequent sale, or for future owners of the property.

 What is title insurance?

-Title insurance is a contract between you and an insurance company.
+Title insurance policies are contracts between you and an insurance company.
 Under the terms of the policy, the company ensures that you hold a marketable title to the real estate described in the policy.
-Title insurance policies cover you against most defects of title; however, exceptions to coverage may be contained in the policy, and you and your attorney should carefully check what these exceptions mean.
-The policy provides the maximum amount that the company will pay.
-This amount, as well as the amount of the premium, is usually based on the purchase price of the real estate.
+Title insurance policies cover you against defects of title; however, there are exceptions to coverage that will be contained in the policy, and you and your attorney should carefully review the list of exceptions.
+The “Amount of Insurance” listed in Schedule A of the policy is the maximum amount that the company will pay if a title defect arises that is covered by the policy.
+This amount of insurance is usually the purchase price of the real estate.

 Should I consider buying a property through a short sale?

-A short sale involves a seller whose loan is currently in default or is in danger of becoming in default, and has a payoff balance greater than the home’s value.
+A short sale involves a seller whose loan is or is in danger of being in default, and whose payoff balance is greater than the home’s value.
 To avoid foreclosure, the seller may ask his or her lender to accept less money than what is owed in order to sell the property to a potential buyer.
-Although short sales are becoming increasingly common, you should take great care to make sure the seller’s lender will accept a short sale, and that the terms of the sale and closing are exactly what the seller’s lender was told before agreeing to a short sale.
+Although short sales are relatively common, take care to make sure the seller’s lender will accept a short sale, and that the terms of the sale and closing are exactly what the seller’s lender approved.
 There are income tax and potential future collection issues that may affect a seller who has enjoyed the benefit of a short sale agreement.
-A final closing settlement statement that differs in terms of purchase price, concessions, costs or fees from what the seller’s lender originally agreed to could void the short sale agreement.
+A final closing settlement statement that differs in terms of purchase price, concessions, costs or fees from what the seller’s lender originally approved could void the short sale agreement.

 Should I buy REO property?

 “REO” stands for “real estate owned” and generally refers to property that a lender has obtained following a foreclosure action.
-Although a bank will always have an inventory of REO property, more REO opportunities are available in a slumping economy and these properties can usually be purchased at great values.
+Although a bank will always have an inventory of REO property, more REO opportunities are available in a slumping economy and these properties can usually be purchased for less than historical values.

 Do I need closing protection coverage?

-Ohio law now mandates that closing protection coverage be offered to all parties in a closing transaction – the seller, the buyer, and the lender.
+Ohio law now mandates that closing protection coverage be offered to all parties in a closing transaction: the seller, the buyer and the lender.
 For a nominal cost, you may elect to buy closing protection coverage for yourself.
-An insurance company provides this protection to protect you in case the closing agent steals the closing funds or fails to follow closing instructions provided by the parties.
-Your purchase of title insurance alone does not protect you against theft or dishonesty, and you may want to buy closing protection coverage before you hand over funds to the settlement agent.
+The insurance underwriter provides this protection for you in case the closing agent steals the closing funds or fails to follow closing instructions provided by the parties.
+Your purchase of title insurance alone does not protect you against those actions, and you may want to buy closing protection coverage before you hand over funds to the closing agent.

 What does closing involve?

 Ohio closings occur either in escrow or at a round table meeting.
-In an escrow closing, the closing agent distributes the funds after they are cleared, and then records the purchase documents at the county courthouse.
+In an escrow closing, the closing agent collects all closing funds and documents from the parties.
+Following verification of all funds and documents and any other closing instructions the parties provide, the agent will disburse the funds according to the settlement statement, record all relevant documents at the county courthouse and release all other documents.
 Some areas of Ohio use the round table closing format.
-In a round table closing, the parties sit down together at the Realtor’s office, the lender’s place of business, or the closing agent’s office to sign documents and exchange funds.
-Funds are given to the seller at the end of the closing and purchase documents are recorded after the funds have been disbursed.
+In a round table closing, the parties sit down together to sign documents and exchange funds.
+Funds are delivered to the seller at the end of the closing and purchase documents are recorded and released after the funds have been disbursed.
 Local custom usually determines the closing format.

-Whether you are involved in an escrow closing or a round table closing, a buyer should ask to see the settlement statement, proposed deed, loan documents and title commitment before closing.
+Whether you are involved in an escrow closing or a round table closing, all parties should ask to see the settlement statement, proposed deed, loan documents, title commitment, and all other closing documents before closing.
 In this age of .pdf scanning and email, it is relatively easy to see all your closing documents well in advance of closing so that you may discuss any concerns with your lawyer and request necessary changes.

 You should take extreme care when closing a real estate sale.
 At the closing session, be sure all papers are checked to make sure that the intent of the parties has been carried out.